Standards-Based Report Card in Grades K-4

 - Ask if there are any terms you don't understand.
 We sometimes use educational language, not realizing that it isn't parent-friendly.
 We realize the report card may be confusing at first, especially since many of us had a different grading system (A, B, C, D, etc.) when we went to school.

 For additional information, please see the grade specific, overviews of the curriculum concepts covered this quarter, below.
 These are written in student friendly, "I Can" statements, so you can discuss learning expectations with your child.
-These are in "draft format" for now, as teachers are reviewing and revising them to reflect their quarterly instruction.
-Final documents will be posted as soon as available.

 K-4 Standards Based Report Card Quarterly Overviews: